Latin America COVID-19 death toll tops 500,000 as Brazil cases spike | Health

 Latin America COVID-19 death toll tops 500,000 as Brazil cases spike

-Deaths in Latin America and the Caribbean from COVID-19 topped 500,000 on Tuesday, and cases soared above 15 million amid holiday festivities, according to a Reuters tally of figures in official government reports.
+Deaths in Latin America and the Caribbean from COVID-19 topped 500,000 on Tuesday and cases soared above 15 million, according to a tally of figures in government reports, as authorities worried that holiday festivities could bring more infections.

 More than a third of the deaths occurred in Brazil, according to the Reuters tally, Latin America's largest country, which separately reported its worst daily death toll from the novel coronavirus since Sept.
-15. More than a quarter of Latin America's deaths were in Mexico, which, like Brazil, has struggled with a fresh wave of infections, with rising hospitalizations forcing Mexico City into a semi-lockdown.
+15. More than a quarter of Latin America's deaths were in Mexico, which, like Brazil, has struggled with a new wave of infections, with rising hospitalizations forcing Mexico City and four states into semi-lockdowns.

+Mexico on Tuesday reported 990 more fatalities, one of its highest daily increases, bringing the death toll to 123,845.
+The tally of infections rose to 1,401,529 as authorities logged another 12,099 cases.
+Regional health authorities have expressed concern about the impact of year-end celebrations on health systems that were stretched to the limit in mid-2020.

 - READ MORE ON: